hollyjanedalton/final_ironhack_project/README.md

 ---

 ### Background: Geospatial Analysis is on the rise!
-Geospatial data analysis goes beyond determining not just what happens, but also where and why it happens, at a specific place and/or time.
+Geospatial data analysis goes beyond determining not just what happens, but also where and why it happens.
 Companies are using geospatial data for site selection of new stores, market analysis, locating real-time hotspots, and even for suppy-chain optimization and fraud detection.
 Using Starbucks location data, I answer a few strategic business questions with my analysis:

 1. How has Starbucks expanded overseas?
       - What are the top 15 countries with the most Starbucks stores?